john-deng/docker-traefik/README.md

 ## Getting started

-Bring up Traefik site is really easy by using install All you have to do is clone the source and then run the script wordpress
+Bring up Traefik site is really easy by using install All you have to do is clone the source and then run the script traefik

 ### Clone the repo